2019 Legislative PrioritiesLegislators have no excuses for failing to pass conservative reforms called for by the grassroots.

 End Corporate Handout Programs

-With the passage of a 1987 constitutional amendment, the floodgates of public money flowing to private interests was blown asunder.
-This event birthed the local sales tax diversion to economic private development in Texas, under the management of unaccountable entities known as Economic Development Corporations.
-The negotiations of these local sales tax redistributions are statutorily shrouded in secrecy, and attempts to curtail this aspect, as well as spending reforms, have been met with little success.
+With the passage of a 1987 constitutional amendment, the floodgates of public money flowing to private interests were opened.
+This event birthed the local sales tax diversions—primarily by cities—to private developers and big corporations under the oversight of unaccountable entities known as Economic Development Corporations (EDCs).
+The negotiations of these local sales tax giveaways were statutorily shrouded in secrecy in 1999, and attempts to bring EDCs back into the light of day have been ignored.
+Lawmakers who claim to support government transparency and ending back room deals should subject economic development corporations to Texas’ existing transparency laws.

 Uniform Election Dates